-TARDINESS:
+TARDINESS

 Students are expected to report to class on time.
 Classroom teachers will record each student who arrives late to class as being tardy unless a written excuse from a teacher or the office is presented by the student.
+All students late to 1st or 5th period must sign in at the office before reporting to class.